krishnan-mani/the-cf-workshop/doc/kata-1/observations.md

 - [What formats to use for templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html)?
-- About the characteristics of properties for a resource type: `Required`, `Type`, and `Update requires`
+- About properties for a resource type: `Required`, `Type`, and `Update requires`
 - Keep the [template reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html) handy
 - What [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) (like `Fn::Join`) were used?
 - What [pseudo-parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) were used?
 - How is [`UserData`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-userdata) used?
-Usage of [`cfn-init`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) together with [`Metadata`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/metadata-section-structure.html)
+Usage of [`cfn-init`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) together with [`Metadata`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/metadata-section-structure.html)?
 - What is the stack lifecycle?
 How is a stack updated?
 - What options are available during stack creation (and other actions on a stack)?
     - Troubleshooting stack failures using `--on-failure`